nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

 2. If there is no student at the specified position,  a `CommandException` is thrown and the question will not be added.
 3. If the student exists, `AddQuestionCommand#execute(Model model)` checks if the student already has a similar question recorded.
 4. A unique question is defined solely by its `question` and does not take into account if the question has been solved.
 If a duplicate question is found, a `CommandException` is thrown and the question will not be added.
-5. If the question is not a duplicate, `Student#getQuestions()` is called to retrieve the list of questions the student has asked before.
+5. If the question is not a duplicate, `Student#addQuestion(Question question)` is called to create a modified copy of the student with a newly added question.
-6. The list of questions is copied, and a new `UnsolvedQuestion` is added to the copy.
-7. A new `Student` copy is made, preserving all the information of the student but instead using the modified copy of questions made in Step 6.
-8. `Model#setPerson(Student target, Student editedStudent)` is called to replace the student with the modified copy.
+6. `Model#setPerson(Student target, Student editedStudent)` is called to replace the student with the modified copy.
 A new `CommandResult` is returned with a success message showing the affected student and the question added.
-9. The modified student replaces the outdated student in the `UniqueStudentList` and a success message is shown in the result display.
+7. The modified student replaces the outdated student in the `UniqueStudentList` and a success message is shown in the result display.

 The following sequence diagram shows how the question adding operation works.